 Continue your anti-clockwise circle, and you will reach Via dei Chiavari, which marks the straight side of the theatre's semi-circle, where the actual stage would have been.
 At the end of this road you must now briefly rejoin the main Corso Vittorio Emanuele.
 Turn right, and walk across the front of the church of S. Andrea della Valle (for a little more info on this church see 'A Ride on Bus 116').
 Around the corner, in Piazza Vidoni, stands our second Talking Statue.

 'Abbot Louis' is one of the less well-known of the group.
 He has stood here in Piazza Vidoni only since 1924; before that he was closer to the nearby Chiesa del Sudario, taking his name (allegedly!) from a sacristan or some other official of that church, whom he was supposed to resemble.
-It is uncertain whether he would recognise himself now: the head has had to be refitted (if not completely replaced!) several times over the centuries - it seems to have been an irresistible target for some of Rome's rowdier protestors; the current head is actually just a plaster-cast of the one knocked off most recently.
+It is uncertain whether he would recognise himself now: the head has had to be refitted (if not completely replaced!) several times over the centuries - it seems to have been an irresistible target for some of Rome's rowdier protestors; the most recently attached head has also now been knocked off...
 His body is an ancient original - some once-famous but now unidentifiable senator, to judge from his natty toga.
 Despite his irreverent treatment, he has taken his job as spokesman for Rome's disaffected pretty seriously: the inscription on his pedestal translates resolutely enough, befitting his noble origins:

 I WAS A CITIZEN OF ANCIENT ROME